vbanai/ML-Technics-in-Retail/README.md

  Collaborative filtering is used to recommend products based on the history of user behaviours and<br/>
 consequently looks at the similarities between users. <br/>
 <br/>
-- User-to-user similarity matrix   <br/>
+- USER-TO-USER similarity matrix   <br/>
 it is created on the basis of cosine similarity to check which customers has similar buying patterns  <br/>
 and to set hierarchy among these customers.
 Finally we check which are the products in the similar  <br/>
 users' basket that are missing from the examined consumer's basket, and these products can be   <br/>
 recommend to the given customer with respect to the hierarchy created on the basis of similarity.<br/>
+This technique is very effective in the field of DIRECT and ONLINE MARKETING.
 <br/>
-- Item-to-item similarity matrix   <br/>
+- ITEM-TO-ITEM similarity matrix   <br/>
  <br/>
 3.)
 E-COMMERCE RETAIL BUSINESS ANALYSIS<br/>
 <br/>